dellaert/19F-4476/proj2.md

 * up to 5 pts: The simplest thing to do is to experiment with the numerous SIFT parameters: How big should each feature be?
 How many local cells should it have?
 How many orientations should each histogram have?
 Different normalization schemes can have a significant effect as well.
 Don't get lost in parameter tuning though.
 * up to 5 pts: Speeding up the entire pipeline to be faster than our solution.
 * up to 5 pts: Annotating and testing on your own images (provide visualizations as well).
+* up to 5 pts: Try the adaptive non-maximum suppression discussed in the textbook.
+Please implement this as a separate layer (i.e. write a new layer called `ANMSLayer` instead of implementing inside of `NMSLayer`)!

 There is a max of 10 pts of extra credit for every student.